Southern Chocolate Sweet Potato Truffles

 1 large sweet potato, cut in half

 3 cups semisweet chocolate chips

 1 - 14 oz can sweetened condensed milk

 2 large Eggland’s Best eggs, beaten

 3 cups crushed pecans

-Pour hot milk mixture over chocolate chips in bowl.
+- Pour hot milk mixture over chocolate chips in a bowl.
 Let sit for three minutes then whisk until completely combined and smooth.
-If the chocolate isn’t completely melted, microwave in 10 second intervals and whisk again.
+If the chocolate isn’t completely melted, microwave in 10-second intervals and whisk again.

 Chill truffle mixture in the refrigerator for an hour before forming balls.
 Using two teaspoons, roll a tablespoon of mixture into about a one inch ball and then roll it in crushed pecans.